botanicus/blog-generator/README.md

 # Status

 It works, but it needs polishing.
-Integration specs are OK, unit tests are broken.
+Integration specs needs fixing, unit tests passes.

 # TODO